“How will I ever figure out what I need before my reconstructive breast surgery?”

 #8 Well-Stocked Hospital Bag

 With your surgeon, make a “surgery shopping list” of what you will need to have on hand .
-For example, a few practical items like a good skin cleanser.
+For example, a few practical items like a good skin cleanser (such as this one).
 You can use it one to two days prior to your surgery.
 It can help decrease the chance of infections.
-Keep on hand an antibacterial, unscented foamy soap for after your procedure.
+You may want to keep on hand an antibacterial, unscented foamy soap for after your procedure.
 It’s pretty gentle to wash with and still gets everything clean.
+Or look at soaps made for babies, as they are made for more delicate skin.
+Here’s one we love.
 Pick up some bacitracin or polysporin antibiotic ointment and some q-tips.
 Generic is fine and cheaper.
 Pain medication can be constipating so check with your surgeon for recommendations on what you can take to prevent constipation.

 #9 Comfy Recovery Seat